async-profiler/async-profiler/docs/GettingStarted.md

 async-profiler works in the context of the target Java application, i.e. it runs as an agent in the process being profiled.
 `asprof` is a tool to attach and control the agent.
+It is highly recommended to start the JVM with the `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` flags to improve accuracy, see [Known Limitations](Troubleshooting.md#known-limitations).

 A typical workflow would be to launch your Java application, attach the agent and start profiling, exercise your performance scenario, and